Adverse Effects of Multitasking and Merge Bias on Projects

 Multitasking is not about an individual doing (or instead pretending to do) many jobs at once.
 We're increasingly involved in different project teams, working groups, task forces, etc. This tendency is called multiple team membership.

-Firms increasingly adopt this approach to leverage resources and facilitate knowledge transfer, i.e., effectively managing essential commodities - attention and information.
+Firms increasingly adopt this approach to leverage resources and facilitate knowledge transfer, effectively managing essential commodities such as attention and information.

 One can differentiate the multiple team membership by the number of variety of teams.

 The general observation is that the number of teams affects workers' productivity, while variety stimulates learning.
-But, of course, that happens to a reasonable level, post which there are no additional benefits of productivity or learning but degradation.
+Of course, that happens to a reasonable level, after which there are no additional benefits of productivity or learning but degradation.

 The dimensions of productivity

-When we mentioned the degradation of productivity resulting from multitasking, we simplified it a But, int.
-In fact, productivity is a complex and multi-dimensional phenomenon, where experts distinguish at least two critical dimensions - turnaround and utilization.
+When we mentioned the degradation of productivity resulting from multitasking, we simplified it a bit.
+In fact, productivity is a complex and multidimensional phenomenon, and experts distinguish at least two critical dimensions—turnaround and utilization.

 Turnaround is the time from the receipt of a task to its accomplishment.